edge-cloud/www.edge-cloud.net/_posts/2022-07-19-hands-on-with-aws-byoip.md

 [cloudshell-user@ip-10-1-2-3 ~]$
 ```

-That makes sense as it doesn match the IP range from this example.
+That makes sense as it doesn't match the IP range from this example.

 ## Public certificate in RIR resource database

 Next, let's validate whether the public certificate has been correctly placed into the RIR's resource database.
 This certificate is used by AWS in the provisioning step to validate which AWS account a certain CIDR should be allocated to.

-As we are using the RIR RIPE for this example, the command to lookup the public certiciate is ```whois -r -h whois.ripe.net <CIDR> | grep descr | grep BEGIN```.
+As we are using the RIR RIPE for this example, the command to lookup the public certificate is ```whois -r -h whois.ripe.net <CIDR> | grep descr | grep BEGIN```.
 Before we can do so, we have to install the command *whois* within our AWS CloudShell environment via ```sudo yum -y install whois```

 With this we should expect the following output for this example: